MicroEJ/AbstractionLayer-Linux/README.md

 endif()
 ```

-* BUILD_UI_TOUCHSCREEN is based on tslib API (https://github.com/libts/tslib)
+* BUILD_UI_TOUCHSCREEN is based on tslib API (https://github.com/libts/tslib).
 * BUILD_UI_FBDEV and BUILD_UI_DRM are mutually exclusive.

-  * If linux only supports the legacy frame buffer (/dev/fb0), select BUILD_UI_FBDEV
+  * If Linux only supports the legacy frame buffer (/dev/fb0), select BUILD_UI_FBDEV
-  * Otherwise, if linux supports DRM, select BUILD_UI_DRM
+  * Otherwise, if Linux supports DRM, select BUILD_UI_DRM.
-  * If you don't have a display, just disable BUILD_UI
+  * If you don't have a display, just disable BUILD_UI.

 #### Debug and Advanced Features